A coupled fully kinetic hydrogen transport and ductile phase-field fracture framework for modeling hydrogen embrittlement: Introduction

 Stress-driven diffusion is often modeled by assuming Oriani's local equilibrium between the lattice and dislocation-trapped hydrogen populations \cite{Sofronis1989, Krom1999, DiLeo2013}.
 In this framework, while the total concentration is partitioned between these sites, only lattice hydrogen is assumed mobile.
 Consequently, the effective transport kinetics are governed by the diffusion rate of the mobile lattice hydrogen.
 On the other side, the McNabb-Foster formulation has been employed to capture the transient exchange kinetics between the trapped and diffusive populations \cite{diaz2019numerical, charles2021effect, park2024continuum}; however, hydrogen at dislocations is still treated as immobile.
 Recent studies calculated the flux of the trapped species by the mobility of the trapping sites in the case of dislocations \cite{dadfarnia2015modeling, charles2022modeling} and vacancies \cite{chroeun2025modeling}.
 The stationary assumption inherent in classical trapping models precludes the representation of phenomena such as pipe diffusion, where microstructural defects act as high-speed transport pathways.
-To overcome these limitations, a fully kinetic formulation has been recently developed that treats hydrogen accumulation at microstructural defects through a diffusion-based mechanism rather than traditional reaction kinetics.
-This framework has been applied for grain boundaries \cite{Hussein2024,Hussein2024b}, thermal desorption spectroscopy in duplex stainless steel \cite{Hussein2025TDS} and dislocations \cite{Hussein2025DIS}.
+To account for the effects of dislocation mobility on hydrogen transport, a drift flux term was added using dislocations velocity vector \cite{dadfarnia2015modeling} and gradient of plastic strain using strain gradient plasticity \cite{yuan2022key, lindblom2025strain}.
+Recently, a fully kinetic formulation has been recently developed that treats hydrogen accumulation at microstructural defects through a diffusion-based mechanism rather than traditional reaction kinetics.
+This framework has been applied for segregation at grain boundaries \cite{Hussein2024,Hussein2024b}, thermal desorption spectroscopy in duplex stainless steel \cite{Hussein2025TDS} and dislocations \cite{Hussein2025DIS}.
 The latter incorporates the spatial gradient of the normalized dislocation density directly into the driving force for transport, the model captures the segregation of hydrogen as a continuous flux toward regions of high solubility, effectively enabling modeling phenomena like pipe diffusion.

 The locally brittle aspects of HE have been generally modeled using Cohesive Zone Models (CZM) \cite{serebrinsky2004quantum, olden2009influence, yu2016viscous}.
 Conversely, ductile damage in metals—predominantly driven by void nucleation, growth, and coalescence—is widely represented by Gurson-Tvergaard-Needleman (GTN) models \cite{shang2023unraveling, Besson2020crack} within the framework of continuum damage mechanics (CDM).
 This approach has been implemented to investigate the ductile aspects of HE in several studies \cite{yu2019hydrogen, Pinto2024simulation, lin2024experimental, fernandez2026oxygen}, while the ductile-to-brittle transition has been modeled through a combination of CZM and GTN formulations \cite{lin2022simulation}.
 However, CZM necessitates a predetermined crack path, and GTN models require complex non-local gradient-based formulations to mitigate mesh sensitivity \cite{tuhami2022two}.
 Furthermore, the aforementioned models typically utilize a hydrogen trapping formulation based on Oriani's local equilibrium at dislocations, thereby limiting the hydrogen accumulation rate to the lattice diffusion and neglect transient kinetics within plastically deforming regions—crucial for the observed loading rate effects on HE \cite{krom1999effect}.